AtsukoCoffey/healthy-food-club/README.md

 ## YouTube-iframe Setting Height Automatically

 I struggled with figuring out how to set the video height automatically to fit the screen size.
-After tried and failed, I found a good technique that involves using padding-bottom with the ratio of the video width at stackoverflow.
+After I tried and failed, I found a good technique that involves using padding-bottom with the ratio of the video width at stackoverflow.

 Solution : Set parent `<div> padding-bottom ` the YouTube video size ratio 56.25% (16:9)